Sant720/sandwich/content/docs/extras/improve.md

 ---

-## Troubleshooting section
+## Troubleshooting/FAQ section

-A dedicated troubleshooting page could address issues such as:
+A dedicated troubleshooting or FAQ page could address issues such as:

 - “My sandwich is mushy.”
   Guidance on moisture control, drying ingredients, toasting strategies, and waterproofing techniques.